adamint/spotify-web-api-kotlin/README.md

 To decide which api you need (SpotifyAppApi, SpotifyClientApi, SpotifyImplicitGrantApi), please refer to https://developer.spotify.com/documentation/general/guides/authorization-guide/.
 In general:
 - If you don't need client resources, use SpotifyAppApi
-- If you're using the api in a backend application, use SpotifyClientApi
+- If you're using the api in a backend application, use SpotifyClientApi (with or without PKCE)
-- If you're using the api in a frontend application, use SpotifyImplicitGrantApi
+- If you're using the api in Kotlin/JS browser, use SpotifyImplicitGrantApi
+- If you need access to client resources in an Android or other application, use SpotifyClientApi with PKCe

 ### SpotifyAppApi
 This provides access only to public Spotify endpoints.
 By default, the SpotifyApi `Token` automatically regenerates when needed.
 This can be changed through the `automaticRefresh` parameter in all builders.

 There are four exposed builders, depending on the level of control you need over api creation.
-Please see the [spotifyAppApi builder docs](https://adamint.github.io/spotify-web-api-kotlin/docs/spotify-web-api-kotlin/com.adamratzman.spotify/spotify-app-api.html) for a full list of available builders, or the app api [samples](https://github.com/adamint/spotify-web-api-kotlin/tree/master/samples/jvm/src/main/kotlin/appApi).
+Please see the [spotifyAppApi builder docs](https://adamint.github.io/spotify-web-api-kotlin/docs/spotify-web-api-kotlin/com.adamratzman.spotify/spotify-app-api.html) for a full list of available builders.

+You will need:
+- Spotify application client id
+- Spotify application client secret

+Example creation (default settings)

 ### SpotifyClientApi
 The `SpotifyClientApi` is a superset of `SpotifyApi`; thus, you have access to all `SpotifyApi` methods in `SpotifyClientApi`.